CONABIO/madmex-antares-workshop/standalone/classifications/landsat/README.md

 A brief explanation of the files you can find in this repository:

+* `instructions_gnu-linux_system.md` contains requirements, packages, dependencies of the system in which MADMEX is going to be installed.
+It assumes an `ubuntu` gnu-linux system.

 * `instructions.md` contains the instructions for setting up the database and classification of landsat8 data in a stand alone version of MAD-MEX.
 This instructions are made for a gnu/linux system.

 For more information about landsat8, go to: